slynobody/Linux-Mediacenter/README.md

 >
 > chown -R $USER:$USER .kodi

+## it does not work with flatpak installation?!
+> mv /home/deck/.kodi ~/.var/app/tv.kodi.Kodi/data/

 ## how do i get resolutions beyond 720p?
-in gamemode go to properties and set another resolution there.
+gamemode: properties: set another resolution there.

 ## how do i use netflix?
 to get secure access to 1080p-streaming you need to login once through a browser to get a credential-file as well as a code. use 'netflix.sh' for this.